smlatorreo/mChr_Moryzae/README.md

 ## Simulations to estimate the D-statistic detection power under two scenarios
 Our *D* statistic analyses aimed to investigate the likely origin of mChrA.
 We hypothesized that within a 4-taxa configuration `Dig41, (Br62, (Isolate_without_mChrA, Isolate_with_mChrA))`, a Patterson *D* value  > 0 would indicate a likely case of introgression as the cause of mChrA acquisition.
 Conversely, a *D* statistic of 0 would suggest a scenario of horizontal gene transfer.

-Howeverm, to further understand the implications of ancestral introgression followed by multiple generations of backcrossing, we examined the detection power of our hypothesis considering: i) The probability of sexual reproduction per generation; ii) The number of generations; and iii) Linkage Disequilibrium.
+However, to further understand the implications of ancestral introgression followed by multiple generations of backcrossing, we examined the detection power of our hypothesis considering: i) The probability of sexual reproduction per generation; ii) The number of generations; and iii) Linkage Disequilibrium.

 We simulated two scenarios, modeling a single pulse of introgression followed by multiple generations of backcrosses, and measured the resulting *D* statistic.
 Below is a brief description of our process.

-Based on the genome-wide SNP data contained in the VCf file, we used [*from_VCF_to_bin_fasta.py*](/scripts/simulations/from_VCF_to_bin_fasta.py) to codify invariable and variable positions for each isolate in respect to the reference genome.
+Based on the genome-wide SNP data contained in the VCF, we used [*from_VCF_to_bin_fasta.py*](/scripts/simulations/from_VCF_to_bin_fasta.py) to codify invariable and variable positions for each isolate in respect to the reference genome.
 As a result, we generated fasta-like files where reference-type alleles are codified as 0's and alternative-type alleles are codified as 1's.
 The files can be found here: [Dig41](/data/simulations/Dig41.fa.gz), [Br62](/data/simulations/Br62.fa.gz), [FJ12JN-084-3](/data/simulations/FJ12JN-084-3.fa.gz), [658](/data/simulations/658.fa.gz)

 We measured a Patterson's *D* statistic of 0 (Z-score = -0.22) in the following 4-taxa configuration:
 `Dig41, (Br62, (FJ12JN-084-3, 658))`